Mango-information-systems/mango-is-website/source/index.md

    -
     type: h2
     class: small
-    value: Mango works the data to help you take smarter decisions.
+    value: Mango get hired to is a data science to help you take smarter decisions.
  -
-  # section: data-driven web apps
+  # second section: problem / solution
-  type: product
   content:
+   - type: p
+     value: One of the biggest challenge in most organizations is to get the right information in order to take the right business decision.
+   - type: p
+     value: Are you in that situation?
+   - type: h3
+     value: We help our clients enhance their decision-making process by providing them the factual data they need.
+   - type: h3
+     value: This helps them be more efficient, decrease their costs and grow their market share.
+   - type: p
+     value: What we do
-   - type: product
+   - type: p
+     value: "<details><summary><i class='fa fa-flask text-primary' aria-hidden='true'></i> Data science</summary></details>
+			 <details><summary><i class='fa fa-pie-chart text-primary' aria-hidden='true'></i> Data-driven web applications</summary><p>We build modern, realtime web analytics applications.</p>
+      <p>We believe that data visualizations aren't just eye candy, but actually <strong>provide valuable and actionable insights</strong>.</p></details>
+			 <details><summary><i class='fa fa-bar-chart text-primary' aria-hidden='true'></i> Corporate Business Intelligence</summary><p>Every organization runs better when they take decisions based on facts, rather than assumptions.</p><p>Data-warehousing projects are complex and challenging.
+Our experience <strong>increases the chances of your success</strong>.</p></details>"
+ -
   content:
-      name: <i class="fa fa-pie-chart text-primary" aria-hidden="true"></i> Data-driven web applications
-      description: "<p>We build modern, realtime web analytics applications.</p>
-      <p>We believe that data visualizations aren't just eye candy, but actually <strong>provide valuable and actionable insights</strong>.</p>
-      <p>Let's see whether we should work together, <a href='/contact/'>get in touch</a>!</p>"
+   - type: h2
+     value: References
+   - type: p
+     value: ""
    - type: reference
      content:
       project: "ED: collaborative platform"
       description: Development of a platform allowing users to collaborate in realtime based on shared content.
-Analytics is performed live and presented in dashboards and reports.
-      domains: [business analysis, realtime analytics, reporting, software architecture]
+Analytics is performed live and presented in dashboards and reports. - business analysis, realtime analytics, reporting, software architecture
+      domains: [realtime collaborative web application]
       tech: [node.js, d3.js, websockets]
       quotes:
         - text: Mehdi is responsible for the development of a data-intensive web application.<br>He demonstrates his commitment to the success of this enterprise through flexibility and short response time.
 He is <strong>totally focused on delivering results</strong>.